Poznań: Culture and heritage

 Classical music events include the Henryk Wieniawski Violin Competition which is held every 5 years, and classical music concerts by the Poznań Philharmonic orchestra held each month in the Hall of the Adam Mickiewicz University, considered to be one of the best in terms of acoustics in Poland.
 Especially popular are concerts by the Poznań Nightingales.

-Poznań developed as one of the country's main centres of hip-hop and rap music in the 90s..
-Most rappers have been strongly linked to the Lech supporter scene and the club prominently features in their music.
-Arguably the most famous, Peja, was an ardent supporter since he was 15 years old, and was active in the hooligan scene in the 90s.
-Evtis, Ascetoholix, Bzyk and DJ Decks are all prominent supporters.
-The fans have produced recorded and released two rap CD's called Definicja Kibol and Definicja Kibol 2 as compilation of various artists.

-Other rappers include duo Pięć Dwa, Słoń, Paluch, and Nagły Atak Spawacza.
+Poznań became one of Poland's main centres of hip-hop and rap music in the 90s.
+Most rappers are supporters of, or otherwise linked to, Lech Poznań; the club features heavily in their music.
+Musician Peja, an ardent supporter of the club since his youth, was active in the hooligan scene in the 90s.
+Evtis, Ascetoholix, Bzyk and DJ Decks are also prominent fans of the club.
+Music fans have produced recorded and released two rap CD's called Definicja Kibol and Definicja Kibol 2 as compilation of various artists.
+Other rappers include duo Pięć Dwa, Słoń, Paluch, Donguralesko and Nagły Atak Spawacza.

 Other contemporary notable local musicians include Adam Nowak, the co-founder and leader of the band Raz, Dwa, Trzy; pop singer Sylwia Grzeszczak; rock band Pidżama Porno; and DJ duo Kalwi & Remi.